Hajj and UmrahThe Ministry of Health of Saudi Arabia issue their requirements and recommendations for Hajj and Umrah annually

 MoH KSA states they may opt to administer prophylactic antibiotics to some travellers at points of entry if deemed necessary .

-MoH KSA state that travellers arriving from countries with circulating wild or vaccine-derived poliovirus (cVDPV2) and from countries at risk of polio re-introduction are required to submit a valid polio vaccination certificate .
+MoH KSA state that travellers arriving from countries with active transmission of circulating wild or vaccine-derived poliovirus (cVDPV2) and from countries at risk of polio re-introduction are required to submit a valid polio vaccination certificate .

-Travellers arriving from Afghanistan, Nigeria, Pakistan, Myanmar, Ethiopia, Somalia, the Republic of South Sudan, the Syrian Arab Republic and Yemen should present proof of vaccination and they will also receive one dose of oral polio vaccination at the border points on arrival into KSA regardless of their age or vaccination history .
+Travellers arriving from Afghanistan, Democratic Republic of Congo, Mozambique, Niger, Nigeria, Pakistan, Myanmar, Papua New Guinea, Somalia, the Syrian Arab Republic and Yemen should present proof of vaccination with at least one of the following vaccines:

-All travellers arriving from the Democratic Republic of the Congo should present proof of receipt of at least one dose of inactivated polio vaccine (IPV) within the previous 12 months and administered at least four weeks prior to arrival.
+- At least one dose of inactivated polio vaccine (IPV) within the previous 12 months and administered at least 4 weeks prior to arrival or

 The UK is not a country regarded as at risk of re-introduction of circulating wild or vaccine derived poliovirus.